Are Triggers Needed for Document-Level Event Extraction?: Datasets and Trigger Creation

 \paragraph{\textsc{LLM} triggers} Recent work has demonstrated that \textsc{GPT} performs well on some information extraction tasks \citep{wang-etal-2023-code4struct, wadhwa-etal-2023-revisiting}.
 We therefore hypothesized LLM-generated triggers might be an acceptable proxy for \textsc{Human} annotated triggers.
 We use zero-shot prompting of \textsc{GPT-4-turbo} to identify and rank multiple trigger-span(s) for each event and select the highest ranking span.\footnote{The prompts used will be part of the GitHub release.}

 \paragraph{\textsc{Keyword} triggers} \textsc{Keyword} triggers are obtained by identifying a set of event-specific keywords at the corpus level and applying them heuristically for each document.
 For each event type $e \in E$, we identified documents that contained at least one event of type \textit{e} to form a list $L_{\textit{e}}$ of words associated with \textit{e}.
-We filtered each $L_{\textit{e}}$, keeping only the words that are plausible triggers for \textit{e}, thus forming a list of keywords for each event type.
-We then heuristically picked entries $L_{\textit{e}}$ to annotate all events of type \textit{e}.
-For example, ``kill'' frequents as a keyword for \textsc{Attack} events in \muc.
+We manually filtered each $L_{\textit{e}}$ producing lists $\hat{L}_{\textit{e}}$ that contain only the words that are plausible triggers for \textit{e} (i.e., ``exploded" or ``bombed" for a bombing event), thus forming a list of keywords for each event type.
+We then use the entries from $\hat{L}_{\textit{e}}$ to annotate all events of type \textit{e}.

-\paragraph{\textsc{Random} triggers} We collected \random triggers by randomly selecting a span of 1-3 words from the document.
-They are obviously of poor quality and are used as a control to identify if the mere presence of triggers in the system input is helpful.
+\paragraph{\textsc{Random} triggers} We also collected \random triggers by randomly selecting a span of 1-3 words from the document.
+They are obviously of poor quality and are used as a control to identify whether the mere presence of triggers in the system input is helpful.